raanandm/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 Batch throttling can prevent excessive tasks by limiting the average number of executions of a certain batch class per minute.
 The default upper-bound is 60 tasks per minute.
 After that, batch framework will suspend the execution of classes for the offending class for another minute, to prevent that specific class from monopolizing the system resources.

-When the available resources within your system, particularly SQL resources, CPU, and memory allocated to Batch Application Object Server (AOS), are nearing their capacity limits, we implement a delay in the execution of new batch tasks.
+When the available resources within your system, particularly SQL resources, CPU, and memory allocated to Batch Server, are nearing their capacity limits, we implement a delay in the execution of new batch tasks.
 This delay allows the system to manage its resources more efficiently by ensuring that the existing workload doesn't overwhelm the system.

-By delaying the execution of new batch tasks until the resource levels return to normal, we are effectively employing a guardrail mechanism.
+By delaying the execution of new batch tasks until the resource levels return to normal, we're effectively employing a guardrail mechanism.
 This guardrail is put in place to safeguard the performance and stability of your environment, ensuring that it operates optimally even during periods of increased demand or resource constraints.

 The purpose of this approach is to maintain a balance between the workload demands and the available resources.
 By temporarily pausing the initiation of new batch tasks until resources are adequately available, we prevent potential performance degradation or system instability that could occur if the system were to become overloaded.